emeu17/serverless-aws/README.md

 tutorial followed from the Serverless channel https://www.youtube.com/watch?v=XTJImzRH8aY&list=PLIIjEI2fYC-BZliSOIhWUqiiwadhCvewg with aid of documentation https://www.serverless.com/framework/docs/providers/aws

-2022-04-25 First commit to github with above mentioned structure
+2022-04-25 First commit to github with above mentioned structure 2022-05-28 Updated createUser so that CORS allows all origins.